Spinal Tap bandmates join lawsuit over film's profits

 - Heavy, warm rain to follow snowstorm in Seattle area

+“I am hoping this lawsuit goes to 11,” Reiner wrote, borrowing a line from the film.

+“This is Spinal Tap was the result of four very stubborn guys working very hard to create something new under the sun,” McKean wrote in a statement.
+“The movie’s influence on the last three decades of film comedy is something we are very proud of.
+But the buck always stopped somewhere short of Rob, Harry, Chris and myself.
+It’s time for a reckoning.
+It’s only right.”

-The lawsuit seeks rights to the film and its characters.
+The lawsuit also seeks certain rights to the film, including trademarks on the band’s name and the name of Shearer’s character, Derek Smalls.

+His lawsuit initially sought $125 million in damages, but the amended complaint seeks $400 million.
+A jury would determine the amount of any judgment.

+The four co-creators have been told that their share of Spinal Tap profits were $81 in merchandise profits between 1984 and 2013, and $98 in music royalties for the same years, the lawsuit states.
+It contends Vivendi hasn’t produced detailed figures since 2013.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.